i-doit/scripts/README.md

 | `BACKUP_DIR`          | `/var/backups/i-doit`                                                 | Directory for local backups                                   |
 | `BACKUP_AGE`          | `30`                                                                  | Max. age of backup files (in days); `0` disables it           |

-The installation script `idoit-install.sh` will ask the user to change most of the default values. **Pro tip:** You should set your own passwords. ;-)
+The installation script `idoit-install` will ask the user to change most of the default values. **Pro tip:** You should set your own passwords. ;-)

 ##  Contribute & Support